zackse/taskforge/README.md

-# tsk, a task management cli
+# taskforge, a task management cli

 It's like [taskwarrior](https://taskwarrior.org) but flexible in different ways.